teliov/symcat-to-synthea/README.md

 A sample file is included in the repo (see the `priors.ini` file).
 If provided, the priors defined in the config file are used to adjust the probabilities which would eventually be expressed in the generated modules.

+**generator_mode**

+The mode in which the synthea modules are generated.
+There are two options:
+- Basic Generation
+- Advanced Generation

+The basic generation mode uses symcat data as is with no modifications.

+The advanced generation mode incorporates provided probabilty priors (passed via the `config_file` option) for population attributes (i.e age, race and gender) and also conditions and symptoms.
+It falls back to reasonable defaults when no configuration is passed.
+This allows for a more involved estimation probability for a condition given the race, age and gender.
+There is also a more involved estimation of symptoms given the condition, race, age and gender